 If you do not want your website to be visible to search engines, then you can check the box next to search engine visibility.
 Later when you are ready you can change this from WordPress settings.
 If you are unsure about what to do, then simply leave it unchecked.

 Click on the Install WordPress button to continue.
-WordPress will setup your website and finish the installation.
+WordPress will set up your website and finish the installation.

 You will see a success message showing your username.
-You can now click on the Log in button to sign in to your WordPress site.
+You can now click on the login button to sign in to your WordPress site.

-How to Install WordPress in your Computer
+How to Install WordPress on your Computer

-Many of our beginner level users often ask us if they could try WordPress on their computer?
+Many of our beginner-level users often ask us if they could try WordPress on their computer?
 The answer is yes, but most beginners should not do that.